Loya SR-22 Insurance

 • You’re asking the insurer to file an SR-22 form with the DMV or state agency on your behalf.

 The state usually doesn’t care which company you use, as long as that company is licensed in your state and is willing to handle SR-22 filings.
 Once the SR-22 is on file, the state knows you’re insured.
-If that policy ever cancels or lapses, the insurer is required to notify the state, and that’s where many drivers get into trouble.
+If that policy ever cancels or lapses, the insurer is required to notify the state—this is where many drivers get into trouble.

 Why Do Drivers Need an SR-22?